MrKWatkins/ZXSpectrumNextTests/Tests/base/NextReg_defaults/ReadMe.txt

 in some cases for known default values (keeping it relaxed where the default value is unclear and may depend on user configuration, like 50/60Hz, etc.).

+The implemented set of Next registers is according to info about core 2.00.26.

+The machine is expected to be configured as ZX48 with NEXT functionality allowed, but mostly OFF (expected: turbo speed OFF, memory contention as ZX48, ...)
+Or to put it in other words, the expected defaults are as after power-on and booting into ZX48 mode, defaults specified in: https://www.specnext.com/tbblue-io-port-system/

 The displayed values are all always hexadecimal, except the MachineID and core versions under the "legend" part, those are decimal, as having core "2.0.16" instead of "2.0.22" felt very confusing.
 But now it feels confusing to have hexadecimal everywhere else...
 Then again, it's just a small test targetted at emu-writers, so it's "good enough".

-The implemented set of Next registers is according to info about core 2.00.24.
-The current version of test works on real board - the photo shows results with core 2.00.23, where sprite index read fails, but that one works in 2.00.24 (as can be seen on older photo, where the fails in other registers were mistakes in the test code, now fixed).

-The machine is expected to be configured as ZX48 with NEXT functionality allowed, but mostly OFF (expected: turbo speed OFF, memory contention as ZX48, ...)
-Or to put it in other words, the expected defaults are as after power-on and booting into ZX48 mode, defaults specified in: https://www.specnext.com/tbblue-io-port-system/

 There is 16x16 grid making up for 256 possible NextReg values (see labels for hexa notation for number of particular grid cell), which is being colour coded as the test